Linaro/lava/doc/v2/test-repositories.rst

 Test definitions in version control
 ###################################

-FIXME!
-This is still talking about JSON everywhere!

 LAVA supports git and bzr version control for use with test definitions, and this is the recommended way to host and use test definitions for LAVA.
 When a repository is listed in a test